Skip to main content

 application_submittedNew guild application receivedin_app, email, web_push

-application_reviewedApplication accepted/declinedin_app, email
+application_reviewedApplication accepted/declinedin_app, email, web_push

-membership_role_changedGuild role changedin_app
+membership_role_changedGuild role changedin_app, web_push

-battlenet_token_expiredBattle.net token needs re-authorizationin_app
+battlenet_token_expiredBattle.net token needs re-authorizationin_app, web_push

 Event Handlers